hegemonic/catharsis/README.md

     + `options.linkClass`: A CSS class to add to HTML links.
 Used only if `options.links` is provided.
 By default, no CSS class is added.
     + `options.links`: An object or map whose keys are name expressions and whose values are URIs.
+You can also provide a map-like object with a `get()` method.
 If a name expression matches a key in `options.links`, the name expression will be wrapped in an HTML `<a>` tag that links to the URI.
 If you also specify `options.linkClass`, the `<a>` tag includes a `class` attribute. **Note**: When using this option, parsed types are always restringified, and the resulting string is not cached.
     + `options.restringify`: Forces Catharsis to restringify the parsed type.
 If this option is not specified, and the parsed type object includes a `typeExpression` property, Catharsis returns the `typeExpression` property